kimbor/splitter/README.md

 # splitter
 Solidity contract to split Ethereum funds.
-Uses Truffle for migration and testing.
+Uses Truffle for migration and test.